michaeljfriedman/economy-simulator/design.md

   - Distribution of % workers in each industry
   - Industries.
 For each, distributions of: income, expenses
   - Income brackets.
 For each, distribution of expenses
-- Read in config: # people, # companies, how long to run, etc
+- Read in config: # people, # companies, how long to run, the data files to use, etc
 - Initialize:
   - Create # companies.
 For each:
     - Pick an industry from the distribution: # companies in each industry.